-One of the positive things about "traditional" schools is the higher level of parent involvement.
+One of the positive things about traditional schools is the higher level of parent involvement.
+At some traditional schools a few parents serve on committees that design most of the policies of the school.
+Often parents are involved in biweekly meetings taking care of these issues.
+Parent involvement in a school is a great thing.
 Charter schools must be especially sensitive to the wishes and concerns of parents as they are dependent on current enrollment for state funding.

 The Franklin Phonetic Primary School believes that it is a parent's right to direct the education of their offspring.
 However, the problem in some traditional schools is that many parents are so busy attending meetings that they do not have time to spend with their children.
-Instead of seeing a few parents making all the choices, at our school all parents have a voice about their child's education.
+Instead of seeing a few parents making all the choices, at our school, all parents have a voice about their child's education.
 Weekly objectives will be provided allowing parents to know about class activities and assemblies.
-If there is a specific assembly that a child is not permitted to be involved in please let us now ahead o time.
-Please read the newsletter each week and visit the school website at www.franklinphonetic.com.
+If there is a specific assembly that a child is not permitted to be involved in please let us now ahead of time.
+Please read the newsletter each week and visit the school website to view our class web pages at www.franklinphonetic.com.